-The Entry Form is to authenticate that you are a student at one of the participating fourth-grade classes in a recognized school enrolled in this program.
+The Entry Form authenticates that you are a student at one of the participating fourth-grade classes in a recognized school enrolled in this program.

 At the top of your poem, type your name, teacher and school.
 When typing your poem, please use all one size and style of font.
 This will make it easier for the judges to read your poem.
 We hope to get a lot of poems this year.

-Students: We need to have the poems to your teacher by MAY 3.
+Students: You need to have your poem to your teacher by MAY 2.

-Teachers: Please have all the poems from your class submitted to the judging committee by MAY 6.
+Teachers: Please have all the poems from your class submitted to the judging committee by MAY 5.

-We are striving to have all the poems judged and winners notified before MAY 20.
+We will strive to have all the poems judged and winners notified before MAY 19.

 Certificates will be awarded to the first, second and third place winners in EACH CLASS.
-Depending on the situation at that time, we will determine how to deliver the certificates - actual documents in person at the school or mailed to you.